paulbrowne-irl/snapshot-web-as-md/readme.md

    - Convert the content to Parquet format.
    - Generate the Markdown files with this content in the `downloads_md` directory.

-4. Note about uploading to Notebook LM
+4. Note about uploading to NotebookLM
    The md files generated can be directly imported into Notebook LM.
    It is good practice to include the url_snapshot.json (rename to .txt) so you know what information Google Gemini is using.
-   MD files can be manipulated before upload as required (e.g. edited, combined)
+   MD files can be manipulated before upload as required (e.g. edited, combined).

-## Robust restart functionality and Troubleshooting
+## Robust restart functionality and troubleshooting

 The script only reads information, so nothing can "break".
-Any information in the download folders can be safely deleted (as it will be recreated during a future script run)
+Any information in the download folders can be safely deleted (as the info will be recreated during a future script run).

 1. The Crawler takes websites in blocks of X at a time (can be configured at top of `download.py`).
-1. It saves a snapshot of completed websites / websites still to do in a file call `url_snapshot.json`.
+1. It saves a snapshot of completed websites / websites remaining in `url_snapshot.json`.
-1. This means if the crawl is interrupted it can be run again without missing anything / without duplication.
+1. This means if the crawl is interrupted it can be run again without missing anything but also without duplication.
 1. Deleting `url_snapshot.json` resets this, the next run will start again using the urls in `sources.txt`

-Since the crawler respects robots.txt, if may pause for several seconds between downloads.
+Since the crawler respects robots.txt, it may pause for several seconds between downloads.

 In general it is safe to terminate the script, manipulate the `url_snapshot.json` file and try again.